gazebosim/gz-physics/tutorials/10_contact_slip_friction.md

 - Translational slip is computed at each contact point as follows:
     - Compute the linear velocity of each shape at the contact point.
-    - Compute the relative linear velocity as the difference of these velocities.
+    - Compute the relative linear velocity as the difference between the velocity of each shape.
+    - Compute the projection into the contact tangent plane of the relative linear velocity at the contact point.
-    - The translational slip is relative linear velocity in the contact tangent plane with units of `m/s`, which is computed by subtracting the velocity component parallel to the normal direction.
+    - The translational slip is the relative linear velocity with units of `m/s` projected into the contact tangent plane.
 - Torsional slip is computed at each contact point as follows:
     - Compute the angular velocity of each shape.
     - Compute the relative angular velocity as the difference of these